justindmyers/css/README.md

 *A mostly reasonable approach to CSS and Sass*

-This styleguide is based off of the Airbnb CSSThis styleguide is based off of the Airbnb Javascript Style Guide.
-It has been updated to fit the standards of Nerium International.
-Style Guide.
+This styleguide is based off of the Airbnb CSS Style Guide.
 It has been updated to fit the standards of Nerium International.

 ## Table of Contents